Flagstar Bank: History

+Merger

+On April 26, 2021, New York Community Bancorp, Inc. (NYCB) announced the acquisition of Flagstar in an all stock strategic merger.
+The acquisition was completed on December 1, 2022.

-On March 19, 2023, New York Community Bancorp's Flagstar Bank took on nearly all of Signature Bridge Bank's deposits.
+In March 2023, New York Community Bancorp's Flagstar Bank took on nearly all of Signature Bank's deposits.
 Signature Bank was closed by regulators on March 12, 2023.
 Signature Bank's closure became the third largest bank failure in U.S. history.
 The agreement did not include about $4 billion linked to Signature's crypto business, which the FDIC said it intended to deal with directly.
-The 40 former branches of Signature Bank operate under Flagstar Bank as of Monday, March 20, 2023.
+The 40 former branches of Signature Bank operated under Flagstar Bank as of Monday, March 20, 2023.
 "Depositors of Signature Bridge Bank, N.A., other than depositors related to the digital banking business, will automatically become depositors of the assuming institution," the FDIC said in a statement.
 The FDIC said Flagstar would also buy some of Signature's loan portfolios.

+In October 2024, New York Community Bancorp officially renamed itself Flagstar Financial and consolidated all brands under the Flagstar name, and changed their ticker symbol to FLG.

 Community

-In September 2016, Flagstar Bank announced plans for a $10 million, 5-year economic development program for Pontiac, Michigan.
+In 2016, Flagstar Bank announced plans for a $10 million, 5-year economic development program for Pontiac, Michigan.
 The initiative is aimed at helping revitalize the Oakland County city.
 The program includes $5 million for home mortgages including a customized home loan product for Pontiac residents, $2.5 million for small businesses and start-ups, $1.5 million for the previously announced naming rights of the Flagstar Strand Theatre for the Performing Arts along with an investment of $1 million for financial literacy in the community.